-The Department of Veteran’s Affairs offers many benefits to veterans and their families such as educational and home loan programs, healthcare, and disability compensation and pensions.
-To learn more about what you or a family member may be eligible for or entitled to, please call veteran and VA accredited attorney Lyn Graves
+The Department of Veterans Affairs offers many benefits to veterans and their families such as educational and home loan programs, healthcare, and disability compensation and pensions.

 Applying for VA disability compensation can be a difficult process.
 While the VA has an affirmative duty to assist veterans and there are a variety of Veterans Service Organizations such as the Disabled American Veterans, The American Legion and Veterans of Foreign Wars who can help a veteran with his or her application, some cases need the experience and knowledge of an accredited VA attorney.